weskempa-liferay/liferay-object-data-dashboards/README.md

 ### Expected Use
 This resource can be used as a 7.4 Remote App (iFrame or Custom Element) or a separate React App hosted elsewhere.

+## Live Data Refresh!

+Chart is set to refresh it's data via API on a 5-second interval.
+Change the data using the UI or headless API endpoints to get an instant update!

 ![Component Outcomes](./assets/Component-Display-2.png)

 ## Add [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy